 Alura Buckner owns and operates Spicewood ISR as the only certified ISR swim instructor in Spicewood, TX.
 She and her husband Josh have been married for 5 years.
 Together they have two children- JJ, age 3 and Ari, age 5 months as well as 2 dogs- Millie & Bogey!

 Alura grew up swimming competitively and has always had a love for the water.
 When her family built their home in Spicewood, they knew how important the layers of protection were.
 They put in a pool fence as well as double locks on all exterior doors, but they knew they needed their son to be able to save himself if he ever found the water alone.
 They tried traditional swim lessons initially, but weren’t seeing any progress other than JJ being able to blow bubbles and splash around.

-Our family recently completed lessons for our three children with Alura, and we have nothing but positive things to say.
-Our two oldest children went from fearing water, including showers, to begging to go back to swim lessons at the end of each day.
+Our family recently completed lessons with Alura, and we have nothing but positive things to say.
+Our children went from fearing water, including showers, to begging to go back to swim lessons at the end of each day.
 To our family, this meant the world knowing someone was willing to take the time to be patient and understanding with our kids about their fears.